Silicon Labs Bluetooth stack implements Bluetooth security features, as described in Using Bluetooth Security features in Silicon Labs Bluetooth SDK.

 - Passkey Entry (Responder and Initiator inputs) [authenticated]

-In each case there is a different sequence of events and commands which has to be followed.
-When implementing an application, the developer has to consider all scenarios that may happen with the IO capabilities of the device.
-E.g. if you have a device with DisplayOnly capability (you can display the 6 digit passkey but you have not inputs such as keys or buttons) and you are supposed to be a Responder (e.g. you use a mobile application that will always initiate the bonding), then you have to implement the Just Works and the Passkey Entry (R displays, I inputs) processes in your application, as these are the possible scenarios according to the table.
+Each use case has a different sequence of events and commands which has to be followed.
+When implementing an application, the developer has to consider all scenarios that may happen with the I/O capabilities of the device.
+For example, if you have a device with DisplayOnly capability (you can display the 6 digit passkey but you have not inputs such as keys or buttons) and you are supposed to be a Responder (e.g., you use a mobile application that will always initiate the bonding), you have to implement the Just Works and the Passkey Entry (R displays, I inputs) processes in your application, as these are the possible scenarios according to the table above.

-The pairing process is an interactive process, since the user has to confirm the identity of the connecting devices (e.g. by typing in the passkey).
+The pairing process is an interactive process because the user has to confirm the identity of the connecting devices, for example by typing in the passkey.
 This interaction is realized with events raised by the stack and with commands sent to the stack.

-Note: You can enable automatic bonding confirmation by setting bit 3 in sm configuration flags to 0 (see gecko_cmd_sm_configure(flags,io_capabilities) ).
-In this case “event sm_confirm_bonding” and “call sm_bonding_confirm” steps are skipped in each processes!
-Do not confuse this with gecko_cmd_sm_set_bondable_mode(1), which has to always be set to 1 to enable bonding processes.
-To learn more about sm configuration see Using Bluetooth Security features in Silicon Labs Bluetooth SDK
+Note: You can enable automatic bonding confirmation by setting bit 3 in sm configuration flags to 0 (see sl_bt_sm_configure(flags,io_capabilities) ).
+In this case, “event sm_confirm_bonding” and “call sm_bonding_confirm” steps are skipped in each processes.
+Do not confuse this with sl_bt_sm_set_bondable_mode(1), which has to always be set to 1 to enable bonding processes.
+To learn more about sm configuration, see Using Bluetooth Security features in Silicon Labs Bluetooth SDK.

-In this case there is no possibility to confirm the identity of the connecting devices, so no interaction is needed.
+In this use case you can't confirm the identity of the connecting devices, so no interaction is needed.
 Devices will pair with encryption but without authentication.

 Both devices will display a 6-digit passkey.
-The user has to confirm, that the two devices display the same passkey by pressing a button.
-If the passkeys match, it means that there were no Man-In-The-Middle, and the devices could exchange keys securely.
+The user has to confirm that the two devices display the same passkey by pressing a button.
+If the passkeys match, then there is no Man in the Middle (MITM) and the devices can exchange keys securely.
 Note: to get the two passkeys on the two devices at the same time, disable automatic bonding confirmation (bit 3 in sm configuration flags).